mesosphere/field-notes/docs/faqs/best-practices.md

 *(Note: `Supports d_type: true`)*

 #### Cluster Size
+You **must** have an odd number of masters.
 Any production cluster **must** have at least five masters.
 Any non-production cluster **must** have at least 3 masters.
 The only acceptable cluster with 1 master is a local test cluster.

+If you have masters spread across multiple locations (zones, buildings, racks, etc.), they **must** be spread across at least three locations.
+If you cannot provision three locations, it is preferable to have one zone vs. two zones.

 #### NTP or Chrony
 NTP or Chrony **must** be properly configured, and **must** be properly working, with valid reachable NTP servers.
 They should preferably be designated with IP addresses, not DNS names.